-4.3 Principles of Scalable Searches in Unstructured Networks
+4.3 Principles of Scalable Search in Unstructured Networks

 Our results show that the k-walker random walk is a much more scalable search method than flooding.
 However, perhaps more important than this conclusion is the understanding we have gained from this exercise.
-We summarize it here.

 The key to scalable searches in unstructured network is to cover the right number of nodes as quickly as possible and with as little overhead as possible.
 In unstructured network, the only way to find objects is to visit enough nodes so that, statistically speaking, one of the nodes has the object.
 However, in reaching the required node coverage, one must pay attention to the following:

 - Adaptive termination is very important.
 TTL-based mechanism does not work.
-Any adaptive/dynamic termination mechanism must avoid the implosion problem at the requester node.
+Any adaptive/dynamic termination mechanism must avoid message implosion at the requester node.
 The checking method described above is a good example of adaptive termination. - Message duplication should be minimized.
 Preferably, each query should visit a node just once.
 More visits are wasteful in terms of the message overhead. - Granularity of the coverage should be small.
 Each additional step in the search should not significantly increase the number of nodes visited.
-This perhaps is the fundamental difference between flooding and multiple-walker random walk.
-In flooding, an additional step could exponentially increase the number of nodes visited; in random walk, an additional step increases the number of nodes visited by a constant.
-Since each search only requires a certain number of nodes to be visited, the extra nodes covered by flooding merely increase the per-node load.
+This is perhaps the fundamental difference between flooding and multiplewalker random walk.
+In flooding, an additional step could exponentially increase the number of nodes visited; in random walk, it increases only by a constant.